rlucioni/recipes/recipes/roasted-garlic.md

 ## Ingredients

-- whole heads of garlic
+- garlic
 - olive oil
 - salt

 ## Instructions

 1. Preheat oven to 400°F.
-2. Peel off as much of papery skin as possible from garlic.
-3. Cut off 1/4 inch from the tops of the cloves.
-4. Coat garlic heads in olive oil and salt.
+2. Peel garlic.
+Coat garlic cloves in olive oil and salt.
 Wrap in aluminum foil.
-5. Bake for 50 - 60 minutes.
+3. Place on a wire rack on a pan and roast for 1 hour.

 Allow to cool before unwrapping and serving.